 Which ISO standards benefit food manufacturers?

 ISO 22000 is relevant for any business or company that deals with food.
 However, it’s prudent to address that there are several different types of food manufacturing, and some may benefit from multiple standards.
 The food industry is very diverse, especially from a global perspective.
-There are approximately 30 different industries within the food and drink manufacturing trade.

 Different food industries may require different standards.
 If you manufacture food products, it’s almost certain you are familiar with ISO 9001.
 Not only is ISO 9001 the leading Management System Standard, but it is also highly prevalent in the manufacturing world and becoming more popular within the food industry.
 Most manufacturers are certified to the ISO 9001 standard; however, implementing an ISO 22000 to run alongside your QMS brings additional benefits for food manufactures.